Lorenzo Scott: Artistic practice

-Mr. Scott has been called "a self-taught genius," and his work Lazarus was referred to as "one of the museum's treasures" in the Treasures of American Folk Art from the Museum of American Folk Art.
-His work has been exhibited in over 40 American museums and is included in the permanent collections of the Smithsonian Institution’s American Art Museum in Washington, D.C., the American Folk Art Museum in New York, the High Museum of Art in Atlanta, the Tubman African American Museum in Macon, and the Morris Museum of Art in Augusta.
+Scott has been called "a self-taught genius," and his work Lazarus was referred to as "one of the museum's treasures" in the Treasures of American Folk Art from the Museum of American Folk Art.
+His work has been exhibited in over 40 American museums and is included in the permanent collections of the Smithsonian Institution's American Art Museum in Washington, D.C., the American Folk Art Museum in New York, the High Museum of Art in Atlanta, the Tubman African American Museum in Macon, and the Morris Museum of Art in Augusta.